IOPConnect

 • More than one society from a single university may affiliate, provided each can demonstrate clearly that the specific aims or membership of the society are sufficiently different from any other societies at the same university.
 Main examples are separate physics and astronomy societies as well as undergraduate and postgraduate societies.
 Other cases will be decided upon by the IOP.

-• In order to become affiliated, societies must complete the application form via Smart Survey.
+• In order to become affiliated, societies must complete an application.
 Two named contacts must be given; please ensure contact details are correct.
 Both contacts must be individual student members of the IOP.

 • Affiliation is valid for one academic year beginning and concluding in autumn.
 Societies must re-affiliate each year.
 You can affiliate during the second or third term, but your affiliation will conclude at the beginning of the next academic year regardless.
 The society must contact us if either of the named contacts change.